aspose-slides/Aspose.Slides-Products/slides/cpp/conversion/pptm-to-pdf/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert PPTM to PDF Using C++" %}}

- In order to convert PPTM to PDF, weвЂ™ll use [Aspose.Slides for C++](https://products.aspose.com/slides/cpp) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C++ platform.
+ In order to convert PPTM to PDF, we’ll use [Aspose.Slides for C++](https://products.aspose.com/slides/cpp) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C++ platform.
 You can download its latest version directly, just open
  [NuGet](https://www.nuget.org/packages/aspose.slides)